 Swimming.
-Swimming laps=boring.
-Swimming with your lap dog=amazing.
-Dogs LOVE swimming in an all-caps kind of way, and playing around in the pool is a great workout sesh for both of you.
+Swimming laps can be boring, but swimming with your lap dog is amazing!
+Dogs love swimming, and playing around in the pool is a great workout sesh for both of you.
 And just in case you think swimming laps burns more calories, doing the doggy paddle (aka treading water) burns about 100 calories in ten minutes and works your core to the core.
 Keep things interesting with these dog water toys.

-Biking.
+Bike with your dog.
 If running together is a mismatch (your bum knees vs. his bionic pace), hop on your two-wheeler.
-You bike, he runs alongside and you both get a great workout.
-For the super advanced put your dog in a trailer attached to the bike!
+You bike, your dog runs alongside, and you both get a great workout.